cleifwork/GSHAREWIFI/README.md

    Your **Webhook URL** will pop up.
 5. **Copy** the Webhook URL and **paste it** into the **Webhook URL** field in your GShareWiFi dashboard form.

-Once complete, MacroDroid will automatically communicate with your GShareWiFi system to issue vouchers whenever payments are detected.
+Once setup is complete, MacroDroid automatically communicates with your GShareWiFi system to update voucher files whenever new vouchers or payments are detected.

 ---